apache/druid/docs/design/architecture.md

 #### Historical service

-[**Historical**](../design/historical.md) services are the workhorses that handle storage and querying on "historical" data (including any streaming data that has been in the system long enough to be committed).
+[**Historical**](../design/historical.md) services handle storage and querying on historical data, including any streaming data that has been in the system long enough to be committed.
 Historical services download segments from deep storage and respond to queries about these segments.
 They don't accept writes.

 #### MiddleManager service